jerinpeter/ros-map-studio/README.md

 - Measure
   - Click two points to add a measurement.
 The result shows a black line with filled arrowheads and a yellow label box with the distance in meters.
   - Measurements are calculated using the map's resolution (from the YAML metadata) to provide real-world dimensions.
+  - This tool is very useful for measuring distances in a mapped area and creating accurate floor plans from SLAM-generated maps.
   - This is particularly helpful for determining room dimensions, doorway widths, furniture placement areas, and other spatial measurements in architectural floor plans.
   - Click near a dimension line or on its label to select it.
 Press Delete to remove.
   - Clear Dimensions removes all dimensions (and is undoable).